 Subject matter Criteria Comment Opinion about the fair presentation of the description of the service organization's system (type 1 and type 2 reports) The service organization's system that is likely to be relevant to user entities' internal control as it relates to financial reporting and is covered by the service auditor's assurance report.
-The description is fairly presented if it: (a) presents how the service organization's system was designed and implemented including, as appropriate, the matters identified in paragraph 16(a)(i)-(viii); (b) in the case of a type 2 report, includes relevant details of changes to the service organization's system during the period covered by the description; and (c) does not omit or distort information relevant to the scope of the service organization's system being described, while acknowledging that the description is prepared to meet the common needs of a broad range of user entities and may not, therefore, include every aspect of the service organization's system that each individual user entity may consider important in its own particular environment.
-The specific wording of the criteria for this opinion may need to be tailored to be consistent with criteria established by, for example, law or regulation, user groups, or a professional body.
-Examples of criteria for this opinion are provided in the illustrative service organization's assertion in Appendix 1.
+The description is fairly presented if it: (a) presents how the service organization's system was designed and implemented including, as appropriate, the matters identified in paragraph 16(a)(i)-(viii); (b) in the case of a type 2 report, includes relevant details of changes to the service organization's system during the period covered by the description; and (c) does not omit or distort information relevant to the scope of the service organization's system being described, while The specific wording of the criteria for this opinion may need to be tailored to be consistent with criteria established by, for example, law or regulation, user groups, or a professional body.
+Examples of criteria for this opinion are provided in the illustrative service organization's statement in Appendix 1.
 Paragraphs A21-A24 offer further guidance on determining whether these criteria are met.
-(In terms of the requirements of HKSAE 3000, the subject matter information for this opinion is the service organization's description of its system and the service organization that the description is fairly presented.)
+(In terms of the requirements of HKSAE 3000 (Revised), the subject matter information for this opinion is the service organization's description of its system and the service organization's statement that the description is fairly presented.)